Ramen-LadyHKG/rime-cangJie5_advanced/README-en.md

 ### Reverse lookup

-This schema also allows the user to lookup Cantonese words with Putonghua Pinyin, [Loengfan](https://github.com/CanCLID/rime-loengfan), stroke order and Cangjie code.
+This schema also allows the user to lookup Cantonese words with Putonghua , [Loengfan](https://github.com/CanCLID/rime-loengfan), stroke order and Cangjie code.
 Click the following button in edit mode to enable the respective reverse lookup option:

 - Putonghua: <kbd>`</kbd>
 - Loengfan: <kbd>r</kbd>